scrubmx/wordpress-install/README.md

 ##### Because WordPress is a dependency itself!

-We need tools to bring WordPress development to the modern age.
+* We need tools to bring WordPress development to the modern age.
+* A nice alternative to git submodules.
-To take advantage of modern tools like autoloading, package and dependency management.
+* Take advantage of modern tools like autoloading, package and dependency management.

 ## Instructions